CanCLID/ToJyutping/README.md

 | soeng**6** tong4 zung1 jyu1 gong2 dou**2** fan**1** sou3 | Eventually, it was able to talk about scores in the previous lesson.<br>_(Perhaps the teacher was finally allowed to reveal the scores in the previous lesson.)_ |
 | soeng**6** tong4 zung1 jyu1 gong2 dou**2** fan**6** sou3 | Eventually, it was able to talk about fractions in the previous lesson.<br>_(Perhaps the teacher just finished teaching the other concepts required for learning fractions.)_ |

-Thus, the library offers the ability to include custom entries and overriding or excluding built-in entries:
+Thus, the library offers the ability to include custom entries and override or exclude built-in entries:

 ```python
 >>> ToJyutping.get_jyutping_text('上堂終於講到分數')